gergolesk/js-framework/README.md

 ## Related

-- For more usage examples, see the `KMDB/` directory.
 - Inspired by the simplicity of React, Vue, and Svelte, but designed from scratch for full understanding and control.